hashimati/MicrostarterCli/README.md

 # MicroCli
-A Simple tool to generate Micronaut Components
+MicroCli is a rapid development command line interface tool for Micronaut application.